Amon Göth: Płaszów

 Göth was assigned to the SS-Totenkopfverbände ("Death's head" unit; concentration camp service).
 His first assignment, starting on 11 February 1943, was to oversee the construction of the 200 acre Kraków-Płaszów concentration camp, which he was to command.
 Göth was atypical of most SS officers who served in concentration camps, as most hailed from small municipalities.
 He likely had a personal interview with Heinrich Himmler before being appointed to the post, as was the standard procedure when assigning SS camp commanders.
 Located on the grounds of two old Jewish cemeteries, the camp took one month to construct using slave labour.
 On 13 March 1943, the Jewish ghetto of Kraków was liquidated and those still fit for work were sent to the new camp at Płaszów.
 Several thousand deemed not fit for work were sent to extermination camps and murdered.
 Hundreds more were murdered on the streets by the Nazis as they cleared out the ghetto.
 In his opening address as the Kommandant of the newly populated camp, Göth told his new prisoners, "I am your god."
 Göth had complete authority over the camp, especially in this early stage.

-In addition to his duties at Płaszów, Göth was the officer in charge of the liquidation of the ghetto at Tarnów, which had been home to 25,000 Jews (about 45 per cent of the city's population) at the start of World War II.
+In addition to his duties at Płaszów, Göth was the officer in charge of the liquidation of the ghetto at Tarnów, which had been home to 25,000 Jews (about 45 percent of the city's population) at the start of World War II.
 About 10,000 were sent to Płaszów to be slave labourers.
 By the time the ghetto was liquidated, 8,000 Jews remained.
 The final roundup began on 1 September 1943, when the remaining Jews were assembled in Magdeburg Square, which was surrounded by heavily armed guards.
 The trains were loaded and departed by midday the next day.
-Most of the victims were sent to Auschwitz concentration camp; less than half survived the journey.
+Most of the victims were sent to Auschwitz concentration camp; fewer than half survived the journey.
 Most of the survivors were deemed unsuitable for slave labour and were murdered immediately on their arrival at Auschwitz.
 According to testimony of several witnesses as recorded in his 1946 indictment for war crimes, Göth personally shot between 30 and 90 women and children during the liquidation of the ghetto.